corpobit/clark-platform-operating-model/02-architecture.md

 - **Logging & Monitoring Baselines**: CloudWatch, Cloud Logging, Azure Monitor setup
 - **Terraform State & Backend**: State storage and locking

+### Critical Boundary

+**Terraform is the only tool used for account, network, and cluster provisioning.
+Crossplane is never used to bootstrap accounts or clusters.**

+This prevents operational complexity and signals maturity.
+Crossplane is reserved for managed cloud services only.

 ### What It Does NOT Do

 - Application deployments